 All included studies were independently assessed for risk of bias by study design using validated and reliable tools.
 Systematic reviews were assessed using the ROBIS tool (160), RCTs were assessed using the Risk of Bias 2.0 tool (140), non-randomized studies were assessed using the Risk of Bias in Non-Randomized Studies of Interventions (ROBINS-I) tool (161), and qualitative studies^G were assessed using the Critical Appraisal Skills Programme (CASP) tool (162).
 The two guideline development methodologists reached consensus on all scores through discussion.
 For data extraction, the included studies were divided equally between the guideline development methodologists.
-Each guideline development methodologist for accuracy.
+Each guideline development methodologist extracted information from their assigned studies and this was reviewed by the other guideline development methodologist for accuracy.

 From January to March 2023, the health science librarian conducted indirect searches for relevant systematic reviews published in English between January 2017 and March 2023 that answered recommendation questions 1, 2, 3, 4, 5, and 6.
 Given that digital health technologies are an emerging area of research, the search strategy was limited to literature from the last five years, and this timeframe was deemed appropriate by the expert panel.
 The search was applied to the following databases: CINAHL, Medline, and Embase.
-Results from eight systematic reviews were incorporated into the discussions of evidence for Recommendations 1.0, 2.0, 3.0, 4.0, and 5.0.
+Results from eight systematic reviews were incorporated into the discussions of evidence for Recommendation 1.0, Recommendation 2.0, Recommendation 3.0, and Recommendation 4.0.
 See the PRISMA diagrams online for studies included in the indirect evidence search.

 In January 2024, the health science librarian conducted an update search for relevant systematic reviews published in English between January 2023 - January 2024 that answered recommendations questions 1, 2, 3 and 4.
 The search for question 5 was not updated because a recommendation was not drafted in that area.
 The search was applied to the following databases: CINAHL and Medline.
-Results from two reviews were incorporated into the discussions of evidence for Recommendations 1.0 and 4.0.
+Results from two reviews were incorporated into the discussions of evidence for Recommendation 1.0 and Recommendation 4.0.
 See PRISMA diagrams online for studies included in the update search.